nextgis/nextgis_frontend/markdown/webmap.adapteroptions.waitfullload.md

 Wait until the layer data is fully loaded before allowing added to the map.

- If true, addLayer promise resolve only after data loading.
-This is useful for GeoJson vector layer adapters when you need to process downloaded data before displaying.

 <b>Signature:</b>

 ```typescript
 waitFullLoad?: boolean;
 ```

+## Remarks

+If true, addLayer promise resolve only after data loading.
+This is useful for GeoJson vector layer adapters when you need to process downloaded data before displaying.